-AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION WFP - World Food Programme YES SDGs 2.4, 2.5, 6.4, 12.1, 12.3, 12.5, 14.4, 14.6, 14.7, 15.3, 15.6 WFP's corporate results framework in full alignment with 2030 Agenda. operational cost for the private sector.
-Internally, a Vice President has been designated Senior Vice President for the 2030 Development Agenda.
-All sustainability related topics have been consolidated under 1 Sustainable Development Agenda The World Bank also committed to 28% of climate co-benefits in the World Bank Group financing.
-WFP anticipates that additional investments will be needed to adequately mainstream environmental screening and Environment Management Systems rollout.
-At the same time, many resource efficiency activities and programmatic interventions are expected to yield financial savings as well as reduce environmental risks/ optimize outcomes.
-WHO - World Health Organisation YES SDGs 3.9, 6.1, 11.6, 13.1, 17 Health and Environment Linkages Initiative N/A WTO - World Trade Organisation YES SDGs 2.4, 14, 17 and the WTO can contribute to a number of important areas related to the environmental dimension of the SDGs.
+AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION WTO - World Trade Organisation YES SDGs 2.4, 14, 17 WTO members are discussing how trade and the WTO can contribute to a number of important areas related to the environmental dimension of the SDGs.
 Discussions take place in the context of the Committee on Trade and Environment (CTE) 10-point work program, as well as under specific environment-related aspects of the Doha Development Agenda (DDA).
-Among these, it is worth noting the on-going negotiations to regulate fisheries subsidies which contribute to stakeholders, including MEA Secretariats and other UN institutions, to further develop the mutual understanding of the relationship between trade and environment and how trade can support the achievement of SDGs.
-TED also provides technical assistance for WTO Members with an aim to enhance their supportive solutions.
+Among these, it is worth noting the on-going negotiations to regulate fisheries subsidies which contribute to overcapacity and overfishing, and eliminate subsidies that contribute to IUU fishing (SDG 14.6).
+The Trade and Environment Division (TED) of the WTO Secretariat support WTO Members in their discussions in the CTE.
+TED also develops partnerships and is in continuous contact with relevant stakeholders, including MEA Secretariats and other UN institutions, to further develop the mutual understanding of the relationship between trade and environment and how trade can support the achievement of SDGs.
+TED also provides technical assistance for WTO Members with an aim to enhance their domestic coordination, better their understanding of trade rules and environmental protection and help them harness the potential for mutually supportive solutions.

-2.4.
-EMG Member Agencies' Primary and Secondary Focus
+2.3 EMG Member Agencies' Primary and Secondary Focus

 This series of visualisations are a visual representation of EMG Members' primary and secondary focus with respect to each SDG.
-12 The following tool allows the reader to clearly visualise which agencies are identified to be working primarily or secondarily on each of the 17 Sustainable Development Goals.
+The following tool allows the reader to clearly visualise which agencies are identified to be working primarily or secondarily on each of the 17 Sustainable Development Goals.
 Each SDG is represented in a clockwise circumscribed circle and mapped against the 51 Member Agencies of the Environment Management Group, also aligned in an outer circle.
 This exercise is based on the submission of data by Member Agencies beyond the SWFS Survey.
 This tool references agency specific communications and materials, including preliminary System-wide mappings of the UN Development System commissioned by UN leadership in June 2017.
-13 These visualisations are not exhaustive, they are accessible online and are updated as new information becomes available.
-Analysis of these visualisations allowed for the mapping of thematic areas of opportunities on section 3.2.
+These visualisations are not exhaustive, they are accessible online and are updated as new information becomes available.
+Analysis of these visualisations allowed for the mapping of thematic areas of opportunities in Section 3.2.